-We get it, some morning you just don't want to deal with grinders and gauges to get your caffeine fix.
+We get it, some mornings you just don't want to deal with grinders and gauges to get your caffeine fix.
 That's where the Gaggia Anima Prestige comes in.
 At the push of a button, it grinds, tamps, and brews the coffee for you.
-It can even automatically steam and dispense some milk if you want to turn that espresso shot into a cappuccino. apart from cleaning the milk dispenser and clearing out the spent grinds periodically, the Prestige requires almost no effort to get your morning caffeine fix.
-It also lets you use fresh coffee beans, which both improves taste and makes this a better value in the long run when compared to the tantalizingly cheap up front but costly in the long run pod machines.
+It can even automatically steam and dispense some milk if you want to turn that espresso shot into a cappuccino.
+Apart from cleaning the milk dispenser and clearing out the spent grinds periodically, the Prestige requires almost no effort to get your morning caffeine fix.
+It also lets you use fresh coffee beans, which both improves the taste of the espresso and makes this a better value in the long run when compared to the similarly convenient pod machines.

-The clear gut punch that comes with the Prestige is the $1100 price tag.
-Sure it often sells for a bit less, but that's still quite an investment.
-The espresso drinks it produces also aren't quite as tasty as those mode form the Breville Barista Express, which costs $500 less.
-However, it can still take quite a good cappuccino, and if you're willing to pay extra to make that cappuccino incredibly convenient, you're not going to disappointed with the Prestige.
+The clear gut punch that comes with the Prestige is its high price tag.
+Sure it often sells for a bit less than its list price, but that's still quite an investment.
+The espresso drinks it produces also aren't quite as tasty as those made with the Breville Barista Express, which costs significantly less.
+However, it can still make quite a good cappuccino, and if you're willing to pay extra to make that cappuccino incredibly convenient, you're not going to be disappointed with the Prestige.

 Read review: Gaggia Anima Prestige